Historical Sites

 Archaeological Research Center

 If you want an immersive learning experience of Komatsu’s stone heritage, this is the place!
-Apart from a gallery of stone artifacts, some of which can be freely touched, hands-on workshops such as magatama-bead making are regularly conducted…for free!
+Apart from a gallery of stone artifacts, including the intriguing haniwa burial figurines, hands-on workshops such as magatama-bead making are regularly conducted…for free!

 Map